thatvirtualboy/thatvirtualboy.github.io/_pages/skydex.md

         </div>
         <div class="watch-copy">
           <p>
-            Skydex includes an Apple Watch app with shared data, so the current weather and active encounter stay close even when your phone is not in your hand.
+            Skydex includes an Apple Watch app for iPhone users with shared data, so the current weather and active encounter stay close even when your phone is not in your hand.
+Watch support is not available on Android.
           </p>
           <div class="mini-notes">
             <span>Syncs with iPhone</span>